Looking Up: Dark Skies of Heber Valley

 Dark skies are important, not only for nightly celestial shows, but also to protect wildlife.
 Animals such as birds and turtle hatchlings rely on the stars to navigate and can become disoriented in areas with too much artificial light.
 Turtle hatchlings can head toward human developments instead of the sea, and disoriented birds can fly into buildings or drop from fatigue.

 Justina Parsons-Bernstein, heritage interpreter and ADA resources coordinator for Utah State Parks, works with parks to host these events.
-She is also overseeing the International Dark Sky Park certification process.
+She also oversees the International Dark Sky Park certification process.
+(Read: Reclaiming the Stars)

 “The cool thing you hear time and again is people see the Milky Way for the first time, and it’s a revelation to them,” she says.